APLConfiguration

 func automationLaunchArguments() -> [String]

-Resets the apps configuration to defaults, by generating a string that can be passed as launch arguments to the app when launched as a UI automation test.
+Generates a string that can be passed as launch arguments to the app under test, to reset the configuration to defaults.

 - (void)setUp {